sam-paech/antislop-sampler/README.md

 ## Acknowledgements

 Turboderp was the first to implement this mechanism in exllamav2 as the "banned strings" feature.
-This was unknown to us at the time of creating the AntiSlop sampler, so it was birthed independently in a case of convergent evolution.
+This was unknown to us at the time of creating the AntiSlop sampler, which was birthed independently in a case of convergent evolution.
 Credit to them for doing it first!

 ## How to Cite